KaidiXu/LiRPA_Verify/README.md

 ## Fast and Complete: Enabling *Complete* Neural Network Verification with *Rapid* and Massively Parallel *Incomplete* Verifiers

+**Note:** If you aim to apply neural network verification in your application, **you should use the latest [*α*,*β*-CROWN](https://github.com/Verified-Intelligence/alpha-beta-CROWN) verifier**, which includes stronger verification algorithms based on [*β*-CROWN](https://arxiv.org/pdf/2103.06624.pdf) and [GCP-CROWN](https://arxiv.org/pdf/2208.05740.pdf), more efficient implementations, improved user interface, and a lot of usage examples. *α*,*β*-CROWN was the winners of the 2021 and 2022 International Verification of Neural Networks Competition (VNN-COMP).

+**This repository and the instructions below are used only for reproducing results in our original ICLR 2021 paper.** Do not use this repository for any applications of neural network verification.
+This repository is not maintained and you should not work on this codebase.
+Use [*α*,*β*-CROWN](https://github.com/Verified-Intelligence/alpha-beta-CROWN) instead.

+ ---

 Fast-and-Complete is an efficient and GPU based verifier for formally checking the correctness or robustness of neural networks.
 It empolys an efficient backward bound propagation algorithm